radiant-rstats/radiant.model/cran-comments.md

 This is a resubmission.
 In this version I have addressed an issue introduced by a change in broom 0.7.0 and attempted to address the NoLD issue identified by CRAN.

 The NoLD message I received previously refers to "xgb.attr which is a function from the XGBoost package that is not used explicitly in radiant.model.
-I have now confirmed this is an upstream issue in the xgboost package and create an with a reproducible example (see https://github.com/dmlc/xgboost/issues/5935).
-As a workaround until the issue is addressed in xgboost, I set `early_stopping_rounds` to 0 in the relevant examples in radiant.model.
+I have now confirmed this is an upstream issue in the xgboost package and I created an issue with a reproducible example (see https://github.com/dmlc/xgboost/issues/5935).
+As a workaround, until the issue is addressed in xgboost, I set `early_stopping_rounds` to 0 in the relevant examples in radiant.model.
 I hope this is acceptable.

-Since testing with R (NoLD) was a bit of a challenge, I created a docker image (vnijs/nold) with R-devel NoLD on Ubuntu with Rstudio and build tools available.
+Since testing on R-devel with NoLD was a bit of a challenge, at least for me, I created a docker image (vnijs/nold) with R-devel NoLD on Ubuntu with Rstudio and build tools available.
 See the repo (vnijs/NoLD/README.md) and dockerhub repo linked below.

 https://github.com/vnijs/NoLD
 https://hub.docker.com/r/vnijs/nold